wso2/docker-ei/dockerfiles/alpine/streaming-integrator/README.md

 >In here, <TARGET_CONFIGS> refers to /home/wso2carbon/wso2si-4.2.0/conf folder of the container.

+## WSO2 Private Docker images

+If you have a valid WSO2 subscription you can have access to WSO2 private Docker images.
+These images will get updated frequently with bug fixes, security fixes and new improvements.
+To view available images visit [WSO2 Docker Repositories](https://docker.wso2.com/)

 ## Docker command usage references

 * [Docker build command reference](https://docs.docker.com/engine/reference/commandline/build/)